Piper PA-30 Twin Comanche: Design

 The Twin Comanche is a low-wing cantilever monoplane with a retractable tricycle landing gear.
 With tip tanks, the aircraft holds 120 gallons (454 L) of fuel.
 Fuel burn at typical cruise settings is approximately 16 gal/h (58.7 L/h) with a cruise speed of 165 kn.
 It easily climbs to 18,000 feet (5,500 m) when desired (24,000 feet (7,300 m), if turbocharged).
-When compared with the Seminole, the Twin Comanche goes faster, carries more, burns less fuel, climbs more rapidly and ultimately higher, is quieter.
+When compared with the Seminole, the Twin Comanche goes faster, carries more, burns less fuel, climbs more rapidly and ultimately higher, and is quieter.
 When compared to the Seneca, which is really quite a different aircraft, the more noticeable differences are in handling.
 Another contemporary competitor to the Twin Comanche was the Beechcraft Travel Air.
 A similar airplane in form and function was the Gulfstream American GA-7 Cougar, which went into production after the Twin Comanche's production run ended.